onap-oof-pci-poc/ccsdk/distribution/odlwt-alpine-standalone-0.4.1-SNAPSHOT/README.md

      sed -i 's#<version>0.4.2-SNAPSHOT</version>#<version>0.4.1-SNAPSHOT</version>#g' $(find . -name "pom.xml")

 Hint: It could occur that the versin number is used by something in the pom.xml.
-As a check use grep command with the version nmumbers to replace:
+As a check use grep command with the version numbers to replace:

      grep "<version>1\.2\.1-SNAPSHOT</version>" $(find . -name pom.xml)

+## Compile features and create image

+After changing the version numbers a private build is required of "wireless transport" features for version "0.4.1-SNAPSHOT".

+     cd features/sdnr/wt
+     mvn clean install

+Create image with

+     cd distribution/odlwt-alpine-standalone-0.4.1-SNAPSHOT
+     mvn clean install -P docker

+**HINT**: ONAP/Nexus does contain also a bundle with such a version number.
+This version is used as default if no compilation was done.
+Indication is such error: "[ERROR] Failed to execute goal io.fabric8:docker-maven-plugin:0.16.5:build (generate-images) on project distribution-odlwt-alpine: Unable to build image [oof-pci/ccsdk-odlwt-alpine-image]: COPY failed: stat /var/lib/docker/tmp/docker-builder864199067/preload.cache.schema: no such file or directory -> [Help 1]"

 ## Parameters